 Who should use it: In general, green tea is suitable for almost all skin types unless you have a known hypersensitivity to it, according to Kim.

-How often can you use it: Green says not only is it safe to consume green tea daily, but it's also safe to use it in your daily skincare routine.
+How often can you use it: Green says not only is it safe to consume green tea daily, but it's also safe to use in your daily skincare routine.

 Works well with: According to Kim, green tea is best used in combination with other antioxidants because they work synergistically.
-"Vitamin C helps to reduce degradation of EGCG, and in turn, EGCG can enhance the antioxidant effect of both Vitamins C and E," Kim explains.
+"Vitamin C helps to reduce degradation of Epigallocatechin gallate or EGCG, and in turn, EGCG can enhance the antioxidant effect of both Vitamins C and E," Kim explains.
 "There may also be enhanced skin penetration when EGCG is added to hyaluronic acid because of the latter’s strongly hydrating properties."

 Don't use with: According to Kim, there are no products you must avoid when using green tea topically.